 How to use this guide

 What are we building?

 You should have a basic working knowledge of object-oriented PHP and MySQL.
-If you are new to PHP, we recommend the tutorial at Codecademy.
+If you are new to PHP, we recommend Sitepoint.
 Since the project assumes that a designer has already done all of our HTML and CSS, there will be very little, if any, frontend work.

 Each lesson includes a screencast and a written tutorial.
 They follow each other very closely, and in general, share all the same information.
 Lessons will be published at a rate of roughly one per week, and will move through the project in a linear fashion, putting most of the advanced topics further down the track.

 The source code is hosted on Github in a public repository.

 Each lesson points to a commit in the source code repository, tagged with the lesson name, formatted as ‘lesson-x’, where “x” is the number of the lesson.
 For example, to see the final result of lesson 5, you can use git checkout lesson-5.
 Keep in mind, the tags are assigned at the conclusion of the lesson, so to follow along and do the work on your own, you should check out the previous lesson.